Kazaz-Or/kazi-dev-blog/content/blogs/js-rewire.md

 tags: ["Javascript", "NodeJS", "Testing"]
 ---

-I'll start with a full disclosure - For Unit testing proposes, so far i only had a chance to write tests using Jest.
-On my current job, I had an opportunity to write unit tests for a small project, and with it i had a chance to choose a new testing library.
+I'll start with a full disclosure - Up until now, I have only written unit tests using Jest.
+However, at my current job, I had the opportunity to work on a small project that allowed me to choose a new testing library.

-After a short research i went with Mocha as a test runner, and with Chai as assertion library.
+After some research, I decided to go with Mocha as a test runner and Chai for assertions.
 Then I reached the fun part - Mocking and Spying.
-The most trivial option was Sinon which i found working great as a spy (for example, you'd like to know if a certain log was printed.)
-But when it comes to Mocking(or Stubbing), it wasn't easy at all.
+The most obvious choice was Sinon, which works great as a spy (for example, if you want to know whether a certain log was printed).
+However, when it came to Mocking (or Stubbing), it wasn't easy at all.

 If you're interested - I found this article back then and I found it to be quite true ([why is it so hard to test in NodeJS](https://www.vinnie.work/blog/2021-09-18-why-so-hard-testing-with-es6-imports))

-So after struggling a lot with Sinon, I reached out the Discord NodeJS community with a very specific question:
+After struggling with Sinon, I turned to the Discord Node.js community with a specific question:

 ![discordquestion](/images/discord-node-test.png)

-The first answer was a link to [rewire](https://github.com/jhnns/rewire) repository.
-I must say, once I started using it, I could'nt stop.
-It makes mocking so easy.
+The first response was a link to the [rewire](https://github.com/jhnns/rewire) repository.
+I must say, once I started using it, I couldn't stop.
+It made mocking incredibly easy.

 To install it simply run: